Teen Dating Violence

 Teen Dating Violence, Michigan Domestic Violence Prevention & Treatment Board, Lansing, MI.

-Teen Dating Violence, National Conference of State Legislatures – includes 2011 and 2012 introduced legislation, state laws and students who experienced dating violence, Washington, DC.
+Teen Dating Violence, National Conference of State Legislatures, Washington, DC.

 Teen Dating Violence, National Criminal Justice Reference Service, Washington, DC.